Best Route Assistant

 • display additional map layers

-The Best Route Assistant (BRA) helps you quickly plan a truck route and calculate costs—fuel, tolls (including vignettes for vehicles up to 3.5 t)—compare alternative routes, and turn on map layers (Low Emission Zones, Traffic Incidents, Traffic).
+Best Route Assistant (BRA) helps you quickly plan a truck route and calculate costs — fuel, tolls (including vignettes for vehicles < 3.5 t) — compare alternative routes, and turn on map layers (Low Emission Zones, road incidents, traffic).

 Where to find the Best Route Assistant

-The Best Route Assistant is available in several places across the Trans.eu Platform to make planning and pricing faster:
+The Best Route Assistant is available in several places on the Trans.eu Platform to make route planning and pricing faster:

 • Search Loads

-1. From the main menu, open the Search loads module.
+1. From the menu, open the Search Loads module.

 2. Open the offer you’re interested in.